LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

 object we can save it on a ``sort_1.lgt`` source file that will be compiled to a ``sort_1_lgt.pl`` Prolog file.
-This name scheme helps avoid file name conflicts (remember that all Logtalk entities share the same name space).
-To further prevent file name conflicts, depending on the backend compiler, the names of the intermediate Prolog files may include a directory hash.
+This name scheme helps avoid file name conflicts (remember that all Logtalk entities share the same namespace).
+To further prevent file name conflicts, specially when embedding applications, and depending on the backend compiler, the names of the intermediate Prolog files may include a directory hash.

 Logtalk source files may contain Prolog code interleaved with Logtalk entity definitions.
 Plain Prolog code is usually copied as-is to the